 Before using the rebozo

 Ask the mother if she is having frequent round ligament pain, in the abdomen above the pubic bone off to the sides, either side.
 Right where the midwife or doctor reaches to check for a head in a head-down baby.
 If she doesn’t have pain or “zinging” there at times, she is not having round ligament pain.

 The helper should slow themselves down, get calm, and “tune into” the mother and the calm mood desired to be achieved by this rhythmic technique.

 How to do Rebozo Sifting

-Have a trusted friend stand behind you and hold the ends of the material like reigns of a horse--Sorry, just helping you picture this.
+- Have a trusted friend stand behind you and hold the ends of the material like reigns of a horse (sorry, just trying to help you picture this).
 They lift the weight of your belly off your back, snug but not uncomfortable.
 Mothers sigh in relief at this point.